ghostbar/angular-zxcvbn/README.md

 ```

 There's another input variable available called `extra` where you can put an array with other strings the user has inputted like name, username or email, that way `zxcvbn` gets a better time to crack estimate.

+If in doubt on how to implement, please check the example available at `example/index.html`.

 Author
 ------